Recently in Real Estate Category

 Yes, most people want the huge mansion on 64,000 acres.
 People want hot and cold running servants and manna from heaven, too, but very few people get it.
 But there are reasons things like that are beyond the means of the average person, particularly in high demand urban areas where all the jobs are.
 Most of us have budgets that won't stretch to any of the above, and we're better off understanding this fact from the start.
 As real estate agents and loan officers, it's part of that fiduciary duty we learn about getting licensed to make them aware of these facts as they pertain to real estate and mortgage loans, not encourage them to stretch beyond their means for a property and a loan they can't really afford.

 During the era of make-believe loans, it became possible to pretend that somebody was able to afford a bigger, more expensive home than they really could.
 Many alleged professionals, both agent and loan officer, became aware that they could make the easy sale and a much higher commission check by fudging a number here and a key fact there.
 They made quite a good living by doing so, rationalizing that if they didn't, somebody else would.
 Those agents and loan officers who stayed on the right side of things lost a lot of business to people who didn't.
-It's always possible to talk a bigger better deal, and the last few years have taught those of us who don't how to deal with those miscreants.
+It's always possible to talk a "bigger better deal", but what actually gets delivered is a whole different issue.
+The last few years have taught those of us who don't talk like that how to deal with those miscreants.
 But whether you believe in karma or not, stuff like that will come back around to bite you.
 It's one of those laws of economics that can't be repealed by the legislature.
 One way or another, their time of reckoning is coming.
 We all know what happens to those hogs at the trough.

 So it's not "back to basics."
 Basics have always been there.
 Basics has always been the way to make the clients happy, not only on move-in day, but for the rest of their lives - long after the neighbor who didn't pay attention to basics has lost their home and their financial future to the foreclosure process.
 Basics, and explaining how they benefit the client, is how you build a real book of business, instead of one-time scores that are going to have you fighting lawsuits from jail.
 This has never changed, and it never will.
 Basics are the world we all live in, and when you understand them, you understand why.